alpacahq/alpaca-docs/content/market-data/realtime.md

 **IEX**

-* You can only connect to IEX data source.
+* You can only connect to the IEX data source.
 One concurrent connection is allowed.
-* Subscription is limited to 30 channels at a time for trades (trades) and quotes (quotes).
+* Subscription is limited to 30 channels at a time for trades and quotes.
-* There is no limit for the number of channels with minute bars (bars).
+* There is no limit for the number of channels with minute bars.
 * Minute bars are based on the trades from IEX.

 **SIP**

-* There is no limit for the number of channels at a time for trades, quotes and minute bars(trades,quotes and bars).
+* There is no limit for the number of channels at a time for trades, quotes and minute bars.
-* Trades, quotes and mintue bars are direct feeds from the CTA (administered by NYSE) and UTP (administered by Nasdaq) SIPs.
+* Trades, quotes and minute bars are direct feeds from the CTA (administered by NYSE) and UTP (administered by Nasdaq) SIPs.

 ## Common behavior